Remy Hii

-Remy Hii (born 24 July 1986) is a Malaysian actor.
+Remy Hii is an Australian actor.
 Hii attended the National Institute of Dramatic Art for three years, and appeared in various theatre productions, before being cast in his first television role.
-Hii starred as Van Tuong Nguyen in the four-part miniseries Better Man and was cast as Hudson Walsh in the soap opera Neighbours in 2013.
-He is also known as Prince Jingim from the Netflix original series Marco Polo.
-From 2018 to 2019, Hii played Simon Van Reyk in the Australian television crime drama Harrow.
-Hii has also appeared in the series Sisters, the romantic comedy film Crazy Rich Asians, and Marvel's Spider-Man: Far From Home.
+Hii received his big break when he starred in the leading role of Van Tuong Nguyen in the four-part miniseries Better Man.
+Soon after he was cast as Hudson Walsh in the long-running soap opera Neighbours in 2013.

+He is also known as Prince Jingim from the Netflix original series Marco Polo, Simon Van Reyk in the Australian television crime drama Harrow, chef Ben Zhao in Australian comedy series Aftertaste, Dalbert Tan in the Australian dramedy series Wellmania and Marcus in the animated steampunk series Arcane.

+In film, Hii is known for his supporting roles in the romantic comedy film Crazy Rich Asians, and Marvel's Spider-Man: Far From Home.

 Early life

-Hii was born in Malaysia to a Chinese-Malaysian father and a British mother from Manchester.
+Hii was born in Kota Kinabalu, Sabah, Malaysia to a Chinese-Malaysian father from Sabah and a British mother from Manchester.
 His father's family left China during the Cultural Revolution and settled in Malaysia like many others.
 He moved with his parents to Townsville, Queensland when he was eight.
 He attended the Queensland University of Technology.
 His early theatre work was with The Emerge Project, an arm of Switchboard Arts.
 There he performed in a number of original productions in Brisbane by local playwrights between 2005 and 2007.
 From 2009 to 2011 he attended the National Institute of Dramatic Art (NIDA) in Sydney where he graduated in 2011.
 During his time at NIDA, Hii played in the Sydney indie-rock group RAPIDS, alongside Will Shepherd, and fellow actors Angus McLaren and Jamie Timony.
 The band released a self-titled EP in 2010.